 Selkirk and Kootenay Bike Tour

-South-east British Columbia is possibly the closest you’ll get to heaven on a bike.
+If you enjoy cycling point-to-point for an entire week without ever having to get into the van, we have a tour for you!
+Southeast British Columbia is possibly the closest you’ll get to heaven on a bike.
 Rivers, lakes and mountains abound here!
 Miles of scenic roads, pristine scenery, bike-friendly towns, and endless vistas make this a cycling paradise!
 Bring your passport.
-Our route follows portions of the International Selkirk Loop, from northern Washington State into southern Canada and returning through the Idaho panhandle.
+Follow portions of the International Selkirk Loop, from northern Washington State into southern Canada and returning through the Idaho panhandle.
 Roll on up the Columbia River to Slocan Lake before crossing over the Selkirk Mountains to Kootenay Lake and eventually returning to Idaho along its shores.
 Breathe deep, ride hard and soak up day after day of glorious views.

 PEDAL HAPPY! – While this is indeed a spectacular route, most of the cycling on this tour is along state and provincial highways (there are few, if any, other paved roads).
 Riders should be comfortable cycling on highways with varying amounts of shoulder, guard rails and some traffic.